1.Creating an October Snapshot Focus List

 The last report that we will look at is the STAAR Student SE Breakdown report.

 This report will require you to enter the subject, year and grade before it will run.
-We are going to run it first without adding the focus list and then we are going to run it again with the newly created 4th grade math students that failed to show you the difference.
+We are going to run it first without adding the focus list and then we are going to run it again with the newly created ‘Math_Just_above_Approaches 4th Grade’ focus list we created.

 Once the report has been loaded, it will break down each student be reporting category, and SE.
 All items missed by the student will be indicated in red and will show you what they answered.

 At the very bottom of this report you can see the total percentage value for each RC as well as SE, and you can still click on the student name to be taken to the granular level in case you wanted to research the student in depth.